 Click add_box Create.

-Configure your cluster as desired.
+Configure your cluster as chosen.

 From the navigation pane, under Cluster, click Networking.